GraphBLAS/LAGraph/experimental/README.txt

 FUTURE: for LG_CC_FastSV6.c:

-    * need new methods in GraphBLAS for CC,
-        GxB_select with GxB_RankUnaryOp, and GxB_extract with GrB_Vectors as
-        inputs instead of (GrB_Index *) arrays.
+    * need new GxB methods in GraphBLAS for CC, GxB_select with GxB_RankUnaryOp, and GxB_extract with GrB_Vectors as inputs instead of (GrB_Index *) arrays.